jordles/Per-Scholas-SBA-316/readme.md

 # Per Scholas SBA 316 (Chat Lobby Application)

 This is an application of a chat lobby.
 I made the design similar to iphone's messages.
 The color scheme is the same as my social media app (capstone).
 You have a form to list your name and the secret password (corn304) because my example is of a private lobby.
 After signing in, you are notified of the lobby rules and users can freely type and converse with others.
 'Shift Enter' hotkey is for new lines.
+The bots reply whenever you stop typing for 3 seconds.

 ## Requirements/Tracking